Differences Between Alibaba & Amazon

 With over 80% of China’s online shopping market, Alibaba is one of the biggest eCommerce companies in this country.
 It has several shopping sites for different markets of customers, including Alibaba.com, AliExpress, and Taobao.
 On the other hand, Amazon is another eCommerce giant that serves customers around the globe.
 This company currently makes up 40% of the eCommerce market in the US.

-But other than the audience and market share, what are the differences between Alibaba vs. Amazon?
+But other than the audience and market share, what are the key Amazon Alibaba business model differences?
 Let’s find out below:

 1) User Base

 As a platform known worldwide for many years, Amazon hosts more than 310 million active customer accounts which continues to increase daily.
-However, due to the great boom that Alibaba has taken around the world, there are already more than 443 million active buyers on said platform.
-This is mainly because China still has the largest user base globally.
+However, due to Alibaba’s significant global growth, it was estimated to have approximately 945 million active buyers, a slight increase from the previous year.
+This is mainly because China still holds the largest user base worldwide.

 2) Sales and Net Profit